 Many other game programs do not allow students to retain the Intellectual Property in the games that they create.
 It is QU policy that students retain all the rights to their own work.
 If you make a great game, it is yours.
 Several of our students have published their games to Steam and other platforms.
 Our goal for you is your goal.
 If you launch a game company with work you started at QU, we couldn't be happier.
 If you work on a game with a faculty member or a partner through our experiential learning platform, we retain the IP so that the project can be distributed.

 We feel strongly that students learn best by working on real world problems with partners who will push them to broaden the scope of their minds and their ambitions.
 As you develop your game development skills, we will provide you with opportunities to partner with institutions who have problems they would like to have solved with games, game-like experiences and gamification.
 Working collaboratively with others, you can see all the different ways that your skills can be used in real-world settings.
-Look under the Experience tab for current partners.
+Look here for our current partners.

 90% of GDD classes are capped at 18 students.
 Many of the classes you take will be smaller.
 Our faculty work with you one-on-one to make sure that you are acquiring the skills you need to be successful.
 Our lab is equipped with desktop computer stations or you can work on your laptop, as you prefer.